-Universities and colleges are required by a federal law, the Jeanne Clery Act, to report crime statistics on specific crimes that happened within ~500 feet of anywhere their student population went.
-The SFPD fields about 2,500 requests per year from universities and colleges for information about those crimes, which take between 20-40 minutes to fulfill... per request, which is about ~156.25 8-hour days.
-They need to do a radial search around a specific address (or list of addresses), as provided by the universities or colleges.
+Universities and colleges are required by a federal law, the Jeanne Clery Act, to report statistics on specific crimes that happened within ~500 feet of anywhere their student population went.
+The SFPD fields about 2,500 requests per year from universities and colleges for information about those crimes, which take between 20-40 minutes to fulfill per request (about ~156.25 8-hour days annually).
+SFPD performs a radial search around a specific address (or list of addresses), provided by the universities or colleges.

-This application does exactly that.
-It performs a radial search of variable size around an address provided by the user, and then offers the datapoints (crimes, in this case) for download.
+This application performs a search of variable size around an address provided by the user, and then offers the crime datapoints for download.

-Satisfy SFPD crime reporting needs, as well as other interested parties, including watch dog groups, organizations with reporting requirements (like universities), and civic hackers, while ensuring an easily maintainable product.
+Satisfy SFPD crime reporting needs, as well as the needs of other interested parties including campus crime statisticians, watchdog groups and post-secondary students while ensuring an easily maintainable product.

 Create a single place for all universities and colleges in the United States to collect the data for their Clery Act reporting requirements, incorporating data from as many police departments in the country as possible.